ubernostrum/django-registration/docs/activation-workflow.rst

-where ``encoded_username`` is the username of the new account, (URL-safe) base64-encoded, ``timestamp`` is a base62-encoded timestamp of the time the user registered, and ``signature`` is a (URL-safe) base64-encoded HMAC of the username and timestamp.
+where ``encoded_username`` is the username of the new account, (URL-safe) base64-encoded, ``timestamp`` is a base62-encoded timestamp of the time the user registered, and ``signature`` is an HMAC-verified (URL-safe) base64 encoding of the username and timestamp.

 Django's implementation uses the value of the :data:`~django.conf.settings.SECRET_KEY` setting as the key for HMAC;